An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Numerical Experiments

 For the image reconstruction experiments, we focus on a sparse-view CT reconstruction task.
 The training and testing data sets consist of human abdominal CT scans provided by the Mayo Clinic Low-Dose CT Grand Challenge data set~\cite{mccollough2016tu}.
 To simulate measurements, a parallel beam geometry with 200 projection angles is employed, with additional Gaussian noise of standard deviation \( \sigma = 2 \) added.
 The training data set consists of 25 randomly sampled images from the original data set, each of size \( 512 \times 512 \).

 Following the primal-dual framework introduced in \cite{wong2024primal}, we consider the following lower-level problem:

 where $C:=\{(p,q)|\psi_w(p)\leq q\}$, and $\delta_C$ denotes the indicator function of $C$.
-Here the linear operator $A$ denotes the X-ray transform with the prescribed geometry of the measurement setting and $u$ is the sinogram, representing the measured projections.
-For notational convenience, let $f_2(p,q)=\delta_C(p,q),f_3(v)=\gamma\psi_w(v)$.
+Here the linear operator $A$ denotes the X-ray transform with the prescribed geometry of the measurement setting and $u$ is the sinogram, representing the measured projections. \rv[final]{To ensure strong convexity of the primal function $g$, we introduce a quadratic regularization term weighted by $\mu_g$.
+In practice, we select a small value (\textit{e.g.}, $\mu_g = 10^{-8}$) to satisfy the strong convexity requirement without notably influencing the obtained results.} For notational convenience, let $f_2(p,q)=\delta_C(p,q),f_3(v)=\gamma\psi_w(v)$.
 We then dualize the data fidelity in~\eqref{eq:icnn} which gives rise to the saddle-point problem:

 where $y_2=\{y_{2,1},y_{2,2}\}$.
 Additionally, the corresponding adjoint problem can be derived from this formulation, which is necessary for solving the corresponding adjoint saddle-point problem in our primal-dual style differentiation bilevel framework in Algorithm~\ref{alg:MAID}.